PercyNguyen7/Percy-s-Prototype-3/README.md

 7. Did you run into any issues (for ex low frame rate, bug/glitches, ...) while playing the game?
 Or just anything else you'd like to tell me?

 If you still can not figure out the escape path, you are welcome to contact me for the answer!

+## Reflection to Playtester's Feedback:

+I have reviewed and compiled playtesters' feedback main ideas into the following 3 categories:
+Criticism:
+- Players can just bump through every single gate until the random one opens
+- Sound near tent is too loud
+- Player could look through the wall
+- Home Sweet Home line didn't play sometimes (which was later removed)
+- Climbing on the ropes is quite hard/ too precise
+- Notable difference between walking/running
+- High mouse sensitivity

+Compliments:
+- Trippy, chaotic atmosphere fits the mood
+- Great overall choice of sounds
+- Good artstyle

+Suggestions:
+- Story wise: A circus performer who wrestles with the back story that drove them to become a member of a travelling circus.

 # Prototype 3: The Void Calls, The End Awaits.